-Why is it important to place enough dental implants?
+Why is it important to place the right number of dental implants?

 How many implant posts do I need to replace my teeth?

-- If you're missing just one tooth, then you almost always need a single implant post to replace this missing tooth.
+- Missing one tooth - If you're missing one tooth, then you need a single implant post to replace the missing tooth.